-Despite the market correction, all of the Longevity cohorts remain overfunded.
-This, along with conservatism intentionally built into the fund’s Income Policy, has enabled us to hold distribution payments constant in this market and give confidence that distribution rates will remain steady going forward, which is the most important thing for retirees that are depending on this level income to meet their non-discretionary income needs (housing, food, medical expenses).
+Despite the market correction and high inflation, all of the Longevity cohorts remain overfunded.
+This, along with conservatism intentionally built into the fund’s Income Policy to help combat volatility, has enabled us to hold distribution payments constant in this market and give confidence that distribution rates will remain steady going forward, which is the most important thing for retirees that are depending on this level income to meet their non-discretionary income needs (housing, food, medical expenses).

 The bottom line

 Longevity is meant to comprise a portion of your retirement portfolio to provide additional lifetime income above what the government provides to meet your non-discretionary income needs.
 The balance of a traditional portfolio can be used to cover discretionary expenses and can be scaled up or down with market performance.